thejeffreyli/chi_rate_constant/logs/dailyLog.md

 ## Week 4: Improving Models and Feature Engineering

+* Results and notes for the week can be found on [Week03 - Model Assessments](../nb/Week03/Week03%20-%20Model%20Assessments.ipynb) and [Week03 - Visualization and Feature Engineering](../nb/Week03/Week03%20-%20Visualization%20and%20Feature%20Engineering.ipynb).

 ### July 5, 2022 (Day 11)
 * Presented [PowerPoint](../logs/files/Week%2003%20Report.pdf) for Week 3 results.
 * Discussed results and future direction.